zfoltin/lastly/README.md

 - [ ] Introduce Dagger 2 dependency injection (again, see an example in the [twitterere](https://github.com/zfoltin/twittererer) repo for now)
 - [ ] Tidy up the artist detail screen
   - [ ] Create styles for common text styles
-  - [ ] Move common sizes to values (8dp, 16dp, 32dp, 20sp...)
+  - [ ] Move common sizes to dimens.xml (8dp, 16dp, 32dp, 20sp...)
   - [ ] Make HTML look HTML in the artist bio text
-  - [ ] Improve the UX by using shared element activity transition for the artist image and name
+  - [x] Improve the UX by using shared element activity transition for the artist image and name
 - [ ] Use Android Architecture Components ViewModels to handle orientation change gracefully in the app